- Diagnosis

 4. Decide what you want students to do when they are stuck

 I’ve watched many a Do Now where students have sat there doing nothing for several minutes.
-When the teacher has eventually spotted this and questioned them, they reply with the immortal line: I’m stuck.
+When the teacher eventually spotted this and questioned them, they replied with the immortal line: I’m stuck.

 Pre-empt this by deciding in advance what you want students to do if they are stuck.
 Should they: